At a Glance

 - Regular assessment of the financial position of pension schemes

-- Carrying out pension scheme calculations for the company’s financial accounts and for individual members’ benefits
+- Carrying out calculations relating to the pension scheme for the company\’s financial accounts; and with respect to individual pension scheme members\’ benefits

 - Day-to-day management of the pension scheme and internal projects

-- Building and managing relationships with clients and stakeholders
+- Building and managing relationships with clients and other stakeholders of the scheme

 - Attending and presenting at client meetings